Agneskoinange/Todo-app/README.md

 # TODO API

 ### Description
-A tod application created with Django .
+A todo application created with Django .
 It uses a simple REST API that allows users to create, retrieve, update, and delete items from a todo list.

 Prerequisets
 Django==4.1.7